whiprandolph/bestseller/Part 1 - This Is Who We Really Are/02 - How Can Whole Nations Embrace Generosity and Integrity.md

-## Chapter 2: How Can Whole Nations Embrace Generosity and Integrity?
+## Chapter 2: Can Whole Nations Embrace Generosity and Integrity?

 My time with the Ashaninka felt shocking, but it turns out their generous and respectful way of life is not exceptional at all.
 Countless groups of people around the world, large and small, have lived with generosity and integrity towards each other for millions of years.
 Cooperation and mutual respect was -- and in a few places, still is -- the norm, not the exception.